robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 The ordinal multilayer network indicated within-year time windows where social network metrics increased.
-Edge overlap was higher in time windows 1, 6-11 and 15-20 (between 2017-04-21 and 2017-05-26, 2017-10-15 and 2018-05-13 and 2018-08-28 and 2019-03-27) than in time windows 2-5 and 12-15 (between2017-05-27 and 2017-10-14 and 2018-05-14 and 2018-10-01) (Figure <a href="#fig:temp">3</a> A).
-Time windows of higher edge overlap, between approximately October and May, had correspondingly higher graph strength compared to time windows of lower edge overlap, between approximately May and October (Figure <a href="#fig:temp">3</a>
+Edge overlap was higher in time windows 1, 6-11 and 15-20 (between 2017-04-21 and 2017-05-26,
+2017-10-15 and 2018-05-13 and 2018-08-28 and 2019-03-27) than in time
+windows 2-5 and 12-15 (between 2017-05-27 and 2017-10-14 and 2018-05-14
+and 2018-10-01) (Figure <a href="#fig:temp">3</a> A).
+Time windows of higher edge overlap, between approximately October and June, had correspondingly higher graph strength compared to time windows of lower edge overlap, between approximately June and October (Figure
-C).
-Graph strength peaked across the time series between 2018-01-29 and 2018-04-08.
+<a href="#fig:temp">3</a> C).
+Graph strength peaked across the time
+series between 2018-01-29 and 2018-04-08.
 These results suggest that ordinal multilayer networks can effectively capture discrete time windows of aggregation and dissaggregation related to resource availability, and highlight the importance of carefully selecting the temporal scale of analysis.

 As the number of observations used to generate multilayer networks increased, individuals became more connected and variance in metrics